 There are two types of friendly games: friendly game (normal) and friendly game (cup rules).
 With cup rules the match is decided after extra time (and perhaps penalties) if there's a draw after full time.

-You can choose to play abroad, or invite a team from another country to your arena.
-If you are playing abroad, the game will be played at the arena's local match time.
+You can choose to play abroad, or invite a team from another country to your stadium.
+If you are playing abroad, the game will be played at the stadium's local match time.
 For example, if you are playing in Portugal, the game will be played at the regular Portuguese Wednesday match time (i.e. 9.45pm Central European Time CET).

 Regardless of where you'll be travelling your team will be leaving at 6:00 p.m.
 (CET) on Tuesday and return by 8:00 a.m. on Thursday.
 International friendlies must be booked by Tuesday at the latest, and you can't book a new friendly at all until your team has returned home on Thursday.
 If your team didn't play an international friendly, you can start booking an international friendly for the next week at 6:00 a.m. on Thursday.

 Each travel abroad will cost you 6 000 US$, but on the other hand international friendlies tend to attract more spectators.

 The crowd turnout for a friendly is considerably less than for a competitive game.
 Friendlies with cup rules attract more than normal friendlies, and international friendlies attract even more.

 Confidence and team spirit are not affected, nor are fans or their mood.
 Moreover, the injury risk isn't reduced just because it's a friendly.